matthew-johnson/gpt-from-scratch/README.md

 - **Transformer Architecture**:
   - The model uses multi-head self-attention and positional embeddings to capture long-range dependencies in the text.

+- **Minimalistic Framework**:
+  - Built using Tinygrad, a lightweight and easy-to-understand deep learning framework, ideal for learning and experimentation.

 - **Regularization**:
   - Dropout and weight decay are used to prevent overfitting.

 - **Educational Focus**:
-  - The code is designed to be easy to understand, with comments explaining key concepts such as attention mechanisms and layer normalization.
+  - The code is designed to be simple and easy to understand, with comments explaining key concepts such as attention mechanisms and layer normalization.

 ---